NareshModina/nareshmodina.github.io/_posts/Transformers.md

 author: naresh
 ---

-## Summary of Transformers and related trained base models
+## Summary of Transformers and generic trained models
 - Attention mechanism
 - Encoder models : these models posses bidirectional attention, these are often referred as auto encoding models.
 The training is performed a perturbed (by masking words) sentence and reconstructing the initial sentence.
 These are suitable for sentence classification, named entity recognition (ner), Q&A.
     - [BERT](https://huggingface.co/docs/transformers/model_doc/albert)